Narritjin Maymuru

-Narritjin Maymuru (died 1981) was a Yolngu people artist and activist noted for Bark painting.
+Narritjin Maymuru (c.
+1916–1981) was a Yolngu artist and activist noted for his bark painting.
 He began painting in the 1940s after time as a cook.
-After decades of work in 1979 he, and his son, became visiting artists at the Australian National University.
-His daughter Galuma Maymuru has become recognised as a significant Australian artist.
+After decades of work in 1979 he and his son became visiting artists at the Australian National University.
+His daughter, Galuma Maymuru, has become recognised as a significant Australian artist.

 He died of a heart attack in 1981.
 His time in Canberra became the subject of a documentary film by Ian Dunlop titled Narritjin in Canberra.